 MTBASIC has only as much control of the CRT as you give it.
 For windowing to work properly, don't manually reposition the cursor; use CURSOR.
 Some control codes may cause the cursor to move; avoid these.
 As long as MTBASIC controls the screen through PRINT, FPRINT, or CURSOR statements, windowing will work properly.
 Some terminals allow special functions, such as highlighting, to be selected by sending an escape sequence.
-MTBASIC will pass these commands through as long as the sequence consists of the "lead-in character" (ASCII escape, by default) followed by exactly one character.
+MTBASIC will pass these commands through as long as the sequence consists of the "lead-in character" (defined by you in MTCONFIG, usually an ASCII escape) followed by exactly one character.